turinglabsorg/datahub-learn/network-documentation/secret/tutorials/delegate-and-unbond-tokens.md

 ### Broadcast transaction

+Now, you can broadcast your transaction, let others know and process it as well.
 Under the comment `// 4.
 Broadcast transaction` add the following code snippet:

 ```javascript
   const { transactionHash } = await client.postTx(signedTx)